Deep learning forecasts of cosmic acceleration parameters from DECi-hertz Interferometer Gravitational-wave Observatory: Estimating the acceleration parameters with deep learning

 We generated 1000 samples of gravitational wave data covering the redshift range of $0<z<2$.
-The actual input to the network is time-domain data $s(t)=h(t)+n(t)$, where $h(t)$ is the inverse Fourier transform of $h(f)$ and $n(t)$ is the time-domain noise obtained from the inverse Fourier transform of the one-sided noise density spectrum.
-The sampling frequency of the data is taken as $2 f_{fin}$, and the data length is 1$\times 2000000$.
-However, the original data length is too long, which will require high GPU memory and computer memory.
-Therefore, we adopt a processing method that samples the raw data every 1000 points and reduce the data length to 1$\times2000$.
+The actual input to the network is the feature amplitude extracted from the time-domain data $s(t)=h(t)+n(t)$, using a single-layer convolutional neural network, where $h(t)$ is the inverse Fourier transform of $\tilde{h}(f)$ and $n(t)$ is the time-domain noise.
+The sampling frequency of the data is taken as 2 Hz, the sampling time is one month and the data length is 1$\times 5184000$.
+However, due to the observation time, resulting in an excessive data length, the total size of our dataset comprising 1000 samples amounts to 38.624 gigabytes(GBs).
+That leads to significant challenges for training neural networks.
+Therefore, we employed a 1D convolutional neural network with a single layer for feature extraction from our raw data.
+Table 1 represents the feature extraction network architecture.
+Following feature extraction, each sample has a length of 1$\times 2000$.
+In Fig.~4 (b), we illustrate one sample after feature extraction.
 We divide the 1000 samples into training and testing dataset, and our testing sub-set contains 30\% of the original sample size.
 Then we deploy different machine learning algorithms on the training test.
-The input data is (x\_train, y\_train), (x\_test, y\_test), where x\_train and x\_test are time-domain data in the training and testing datasets. y\_train and y\_test are the acceleration parameters $X_{H}$ that the neural network needs as labels.
-The signal-to-noise ratio of these 1000 data is shown in Fig.~6.
+The input data is (x\_train, y\_train), (x\_test, y\_test), where x\_train and x\_test are time-domain data in the training and testing datasets. y\_train and y\_test are the parameters space here is ({$\ln \mathcal{A}, t_c, \phi_c, \ln \mathcal{M}, \ln \eta, \ln \mathcal{M}_z, X_H$}) that the neural network needs as labels. $X_H = \frac{X(z)}{H_0}$.
+The S/N values of these 1000 data is shown in Fig.~6.

 Now our analysis will be carried out on all simulated and data-sets with two deep learning algorithms (CNN and LSTM-GRU), as well as the Fisher information matrix estimation.